woshilaiceshide/scala-web-repl/README.md

 ![image](https://raw.githubusercontent.com/woshilaiceshide/scala-web-repl/master/scala-web-repl.jpg)

 ## The Http Server
-After searching a small http server several days, I planned to write one for Scala-Web-REPL, which is named s-server.
-You can see it in https://github.com/woshilaiceshide/s-server .
+After searching a small http server for several days, I planned to write one for Scala-Web-REPL, which is named s-server.
+You can see it on https://github.com/woshilaiceshide/s-server .

 At the very beginning, s-server is intended for a dedicated server for this project, which helps saving resource and simplifing development.
-But now it's a general nio socket server and a http server, and will be evolve independently.
+But now it's a general nio socket server and a general http server, and will evolve independently.

 ## How to Build It?
 1.